 Let’s review some spring time preparations to take BEFORE your phone starts ringing off the hook.
-For example, I recently reminded you to…
+For example, I always remind you folks to…

 Beware of the dreaded broken “freeze-proof faucet”!

 Remember that a freeze-proof faucet shuts off the water INSIDE the house.
 So the copper tube to the hose bib may have frozen and split during the winter.
 (Especially if a hose was left hooked up to it!)
 BUT this previously broken pipe won’t be noticed until AFTER you hook up your TM, are merrily cleaning away and your client screams, “You have flooded my basement!”
 (Don’t even ask me how I learned this one!)

 NOTE: HERE is how to check for a broken faucet BEFORE you flood a client’s home.
 (You can thank me later!)

 Spring is also a great time to get your equipment, truck(s) and/or you and your employees in order too!
 For example…